truvami/docs/docs/advanced/forward-rabbitmq.md

 | `source`      | `string` | Source of the position estimation                |
 | `accuracy`    | `number` | Accuracy of the position estimation              |
 | `count`       | `number` | Number of position fixes included in the uplink  |

+Below is an illustrative example of what a typical Position Uplink payload might look like:

 ```json
 {